 201.00 “Academic components” means units, departments, schools, colleges, centers or any part of an academic program.

 202.00 “Academic positions” means professorships, chairs or other positions related to the academic programs of the university.

-204.00 “Items of recognition” means displays, including recognition walls, plaques, portraits or memorials placed on any portion of university property that commemorate or honor individuals or organizations.
+204.00 “Items of recognition” means displays, including recognition walls, plaques, portraits, benches, sculptures, gardens or other memorials placed on any portion of university property that commemorate or honor individuals or organizations.

-205.00 “Significant Exterior Spaces” means spaces that are not part of a building, but are part of the campus infrastructure including parking lots, assembly areas, malls, and streets owned by the State of Montana under the control of the Montana University System.
+205.00 “Significant Exterior Spaces” means spaces that are not part of a building,but are part of the campus infrastructure including parking lots, assembly areas, malls, and streets owned by the State of Montana and under the control of the Montana University System.

 300.00 University Approval Required

-Any commemorative naming of buildings, physical facilities, specific academic components or positions, and displays or erection of plaques, signs, and portraits as a commemorative tribute to a person, organization or other entity must be approved in advance by the Commemorative Tributes Committee.
+Any commemorative naming of buildings, physical facilities, specific academic components or positions, and displays or erection of walls, plaques, portraits, benches, sculptures, gardens or other memorials placed on any portion of university property as a commemorative tribute to a person, organization or other entity must be approved in advance by the Commemorative Tributes Committee.

 310.00 Regents Approval